KrisDunning/201/201reading-notes/class-01.md

 Web browsers are programs built using objects.
 A window object (browser) can deliver the document object(web page) to the user.
 This is the origin of the ***Document Object Model(DOM)***.

+## Things I want to know more about

+- Event handling in JS scripts.
+- DOM manipulation
+- CRUD operations using JS and either JSON or a DB

 *****

 [Return to Course 201 Notes](https://KrisDunning.github.io/201/)